Thinking about a content audit?

 We look for thin content, outdated content, or subjects that are covered more effectively on another page.
 Content like this usually results in high bounce rates which can harm rankings.

 However, it’s important to mention that we don’t just delete every page and rewrite it.
 Deleting pages is a last resort for content that definitely doesn’t need to be there, and may be having a negative effect.
 If a page is ranking, we would not recommend you delete it.

 Content pruning is generally a better approach.
 Rather than deleting everything, content pruning is a more methodical process of improving old posts subtly and combining pages for a better result.
 Sometimes, conducting a content audit means reducing the size of some pages, or combining them with others.

 Do I need to audit my entire website?

 Yes, ideally.
 We recommend that you audit everything.
 This really helps to identify things like duplicated keywords, opportunities for internal linking, and any information that is out of date or no longer relevant.

 If this feels overwhelming, look at Google Analytics and get a feel for the areas of your site that are not performing well.
 Falling conversion rates help to signal when a piece of content needs to be updated.

 Do you have a content audit template?

 Yes.
-If you want us to implement the recommendations, we can do that in the second stage.
+If you want us to implement the recommendations, we can do that in the second stage of the content audit.
 We can also improve your meta descriptions and titles so that they are more compelling and have better keyword inclusion.